The customs offices in Madrid push for the access of SMEs to the status of Authorised Economic Operator (AEO) after the WTO agreement in Bali

 Evolution of the Authorized Economic Operator

-Currently there are 13,076 AEO certificates in force in the European Union, of which 579 correspond to Spanish operators.
-These figures are expected to increase significantly from 2016 with the entry into force of the new Customs Code of the European Union, which requires operators to have the AEO certificate for a wide range of customs authorizations and simplifications.
+There are currently 13,076 AEO certificates in force in the European Union, of which 579 correspond to Spanish operators.
+These figures are expected to increase significantly from 2016 with the entry into force of the new European Union Customs Code, which requires operators to have an AEO certificate for a wide range of customs authorisations and simplifications.
 Operators with AEO certification already intervene in around 50-60% of the EU's international trade.

-From the export perspective, in 2013 Spanish AEO operators presented 89% of customs declarations, for an amount equivalent to 61% of the total declared in commercial departures from Spain to non-EU countries.
-Regarding imports, AEO operators concentrated more than 71% of the declarations of goods and services that entered Spain and 60% of the declared value.
+From an export perspective, in 2013 Spanish AEO operators submitted 89% of customs declarations, for an amount equivalent to 61% of the total declared in commercial exports from Spain to non-EU countries.
+As regards imports, AEO operators accounted for more than 71% of the declarations of goods and services entering Spain and 60% of the declared value.

-The main import and export activity in which the AEOs participate in Spain is retail trade (more than 58% of the registrations in economic activities registered by these operators), followed by wholesale trade (over 12%). .
+The main import and export activity in which AEOs participate in Spain is retail trade (more than 58% of the new economic activities registered by these operators), followed by wholesale trade (over 12%).

 What is the OAS?

-Authorized Economic Operators can be natural and legal persons who carry out professional activities regulated by customs regulations, are established in the European Union and meet a series of requirements regarding customs regulations, administrative management, financial solvency and, where applicable, security. and protection.
+Authorized Economic Operators may be natural and legal persons who carry out professional activities regulated by customs regulations, are established in the European Union and meet a series of requirements regarding customs regulations, administrative management, financial solvency and, where applicable, security and protection.

 After obtaining AEO status, these operators are considered safe and reliable operators for the rest of the members of the merchandise logistics chain (manufacturers, exporters, shippers, transporters, customs representatives, warehousers and importers) throughout the EU. and in the territories that have the mutual recognition mechanism of the respective OAS.